VI

 of

-As illustrated by this stele of Carthage
+As illustrated by this stele of Carthage, see

 even a hand can represent a nose,